-Once baby is 24 hours old, they will now feed at least 8-12 times in 24 hours.
-This is the infamous night when babies stay awake and feed, feed, feed (known as cluster feeding).
+Once baby is 24 hours old, they now need to feed at least 8-12 times in 24 hours, including overnight..
+This is the infamous night when babies stay awake and feed, feed (known as cluster feeding).
 This is normal as they are 'putting their order in' for the milk they need in the future.
-They also seek the breast for comfort (which is also normal) as they are awake to their new world; they feel happier when they're close to you.
+They also seek the breast/chest for comfort (which is also normal) as they are awake to their new world; they feel happier when they're close to you.